hughdbrown/curious_quoran/README.md

 PG doesn't want to be scraped, but gives you [access to bibrecs](http://www.gutenberg.org/feeds/catalog.rdf.bz2) for the entire corpus of works in the repository.

+UPDATE: I found an incredibly useful PostGres dump with better metadata and richer descriptions than I could have hoped for.
+Much cleaner than parsing through the XML and trying to filter for English texts!

 Collecting subject tags, title and author into a composite description yields what I hope will be a complete and verbose enough description to generate sensible recommendations.
 Gutenberg's raw catalog was an unwieldy RDF file with over 46,000 entries.
 I decided to dump the file into SQL and filter by works downloaded from the site at least 10,000 times.
 I got lucky here -- the BibRecs on PG are concise but informative (e.g. Shakespeare's *Othello* is tagged with the following: jealousy, interracial marriage, Muslims, Venice (Italy) and English Literature)